josesk1975/Jellyfin-Linux-Permissions/README.md

 DO NOT use your home directory ~/ (/home/boss/) for Jellyfin media files.

-If you have local media (e.g. single pc with single hard drive).
+If you have local media (e.g. single pc with single hard drive) then the below configuration is the best way to configure your jellyfin media files.

+Let's configure a new directory just for Jellyfin media.

 You should change 'boss' in the examples below to your username.